llavar/MMR_Bench/README.md

-# TRINS: Towards Multimodal Language Models that Can Read
+# Evaluating Reading Ability of Large Multimodal Models
+The evaluation code for the MMR: Multi-Modal Reading Benchmark.

 ## Image Data
 Image will be available on huggingface [`puar-playground/MMR`](https://huggingface.co/datasets/puar-playground/MMR) soon.